Wolfos/WolfEngine/README.md

 A tile-based 2D game engine made for fun and learning

 The engine is currently undergoing a partial rewrite and will only run on MacOS at the moment.
+Support for Windows and Linux is on the roadmap.

 [Documentation (outdated)](http://rvanee.nl/documentation/)

-Setup for Windows (the engine currently doesn't run on Windows, but it should be very easy to port):
+Setup for Windows (will not compile at the moment)
 ==========

 1. Download and install Visual Studio